KasRoid/Introduction-to-Computer-Networks/23.Network-Security/README.md

   - Allows employees to securely connect to an organization's internal network remotely through the use of VPN client software installed on their machine.
 - Site-to-Site VPNs (Intranet VPNs)
   - Allows an organization to securely connect two or more remote sites together over the Internet.

+---

+## Firewalls

+- Firewalls are the foundation of a defense-in-depth network security strategy.
+- They're designed to protect organizations from network-based attacks.
+- Firewalls do this by filtering data packets that go through them.
+- They can be a standalone network device or software on a computer system, meaning network-based (hardware) or host based (software)

+### 3 Common Types of Firewalls

+- 1st Generation: Packet Filtering Firewalls
+- 2nd Generation: Circuit-Level Firewalls
+- 3rd Generation: Application-Level Firewalls

+### 1st Gen: Packet Filtering Firewalls

+- 1st generation and most basic type of firewall.
+- They inspect all data packets that attempt to traverse it, and based on predefined rules, packets are either allowed or denied.
+- These predefined rules are commonly called an Access Control List (ACL)
+- Considered stateless firewalls.
+- Packet filtering rules are common TCP/IP packet attributes:
+  - IP Address
+    - Source IP Address
+    - Destination IP Address
+  - TCP/UDP Port
+    - Source TCP/UDP Port
+    - Destination TCP/UDP Port
+  - Inbound or Outbound
+    - Inbound firewall network interface
+    - Outbound firewall network interface

+### 2nd Gen: Stateful Inspection Firewalls

+- Operate at the Transport Layer of the OSI Model (Layer 4) and monitor TCP sessions.
+- Determin the legitimacy of a requested session by monitoring the 3-way handshake between packets.
+- Valid TCP sessions are allowed to pass, while invalid and terminated sessions are not.
+  - Hackers can alter the 3-way handshake process or malicious reasons.
+  - If the firewall believes an attack is occuring, it will block the traffic.

+### 3rd Gen: Application-Level Firewalls

+- Also known as proxy servers, these firewalls operate at the Application Layer of the OSI Model (Layer 7).
+- Specifically, proxy servers can provide the following services:
+  - Filter: Filters packets based on an application or service (FTP, SMTP, etc.).
+  - Caching: Provides caching services, for example:
+    - When you request a page from a website, proxy server will retrieve it and then cache it in its memory.
+    - The next time someone requests that website, the proxy server can retrive it from its cache.
+    - This saves Internet bandwidth.
+  - Logging: Has the ability to log user activity for auditing purposes.